White Day: Origin

 Soon thereafter, confectionery companies began marketing white chocolate.
-Now, men give both white and dark chocolate, as well as other edible and non-edible gifts, such as jewelry or objects of sentimental value, or white clothing like lingerie, to women from whom they received chocolate on Valentine's Day one month earlier.
 Flowers and other gifts are also given on this day.

 Observation

 White Day is celebrated one month after Valentine's Day, on March 14.
-In countries that observe White Day, typically Valentine's Day is celebrated by women and girls presenting chocolate gifts (either store-bought or handmade), usually to the other men and boys, as an expression of love, courtesy, or social obligation.
+With countries that observe White Day, typically Valentine's Day is celebrated by women and girls presenting chocolate gifts (either store-bought or handmade), usually to the other men and boys, as an expression of love, courtesy, or social obligation.

 On White Day, the reverse happens: men who received a 'chocolate of love' (本命チョコ, honmei-choco) or 'courtesy chocolate' (義理チョコ, giri-choco) on Valentine's Day are expected to return the favor by giving gifts to the women.
 Gift exchanges happen between romantic partners, friends, and coworkers.
 Traditionally, popular White Day gifts include food like white chocolate, marshmallows, candy, cookies, and other "white" accessories like jewelry, bags, lotions, and lingerie.
-Nowadays, gifts do not have to be white.

 Sometimes the term 'triple the return' (三倍返し, sanbai gaeshi) is used to describe the generally recited rule for men that the return gift should be two to three times the worth of the Valentine's gift they received.

 In the latter half of the 2010s, sales figures indicated a decline in the popularity of the observation.
 It was seen as a result of reduced sales of obligation chocolates on Valentine's Day.
 Another reason given for the reduction of popularity is the changing gender roles within Japanese culture.